Career In Nursing

 The MSN graduate degree program offers concentrations in Nursing Administration and Nursing Education.

-- The MSN options are online with select practicum courses.
-The nursing administration major will prepare graduates to assume leadership roles for unit, department, service line, or the system-level of health care organizations.
-The major in nursing education will prepare graduates to teach patients, families, health care consumers, nurses, and nursing students.
+• The MSN options are online with select in-person practicum requirements.
+The Nursing Administration major will prepare graduates to assume leadership roles for unit, department, service line, or the system-level of health care organizations.
+The major in Nursing Education will prepare graduates to teach patients, families, health care consumers, nurses, and nursing students.

 Admission Information